KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/write-hypothesis.md

 ### Create a Hypothesis

-To do create a new hypothesis, you need to click the **New Hypothesis** button.
+You can create a hypothesis by clicking on the **Create Hypothesis** button.

 ![New Hypothesis](../figures/user-guide/button.png "New Hypothesis")